SwordofMorning/SwordofMorning/README.md

 ### 📝 &nbsp; Resume

-You can view my resume by clicking <a href="https://swordofmorning.com/index.php/contact/">here</a>.
+You can view my work experience by clicking <a href="https://swordofmorning.com/index.php/contact/">here</a>.

 ### 🤝🏻 &nbsp; Contact